Skip to content Skip to navigation

 SQLite

-If multiple users or processes have to write to the database at the same time, PostgreSQL
+If multiple users or processes have to write to the database at the same time, PostgreSQL.

 Data Management

-Data file format
+Data file formats

-For tabular data, comma-delimited text files (.csv)
+For tabular data, use comma-separated values (.csv)

-For unstructured text data, plain text (.txt)
+For unstructured text data, use plain text (.txt)

-Documentation format
+Documentation formats

 Paper and reference management